yuer020611/DDOS/README.md

 # PythonDDOS

-You need a "request" please fix it by yourself. thank you
+You need a "request" library please fix it by yourself. thank you .